justanengineer97/justanengineer97/README.md

 - 👋 Hi, I’m @justanengineer97
-- 👀 I’m interested in robotics and hardware designs
+- 👀 I’m interested in software and robotics programming
-- 🌱 I’m currently learning robotics operating systems
 - 📫 You can reach me by emailing selfstudyengineer@gmail.com

 <!---